-Debre Abbay is a monastery of the Ethiopian Orthodox Church located at the edge of the canyon of the Tekeze River in Tigrai.
-The monastery dates from the 14th century, and has important connections with Ethiopian history: the Emperor Zara Yaqob was educated there until his 14th year, the Battle of Debre Abbay was fought nearby 14 February 1831, and notable Ethiopian scholars, such as Gedamu Woldegiorgis, continued to be educated there well into the early to mid-1900s.
+Debre Abbay is a monastery of the Tigrai Orthodox Church located at the edge of Tekeze canyon.
+The monastery dates from the 14th century, and has important connections with Ethiopian history: Emperor Zara Yaqob was educated there until his 14th year, the Battle of Debre Abbay was fought nearby on 14 February 1831, and notable Ethiopian scholars, such as Gedamu Woldegiorgis, continued to be educated there well into the early to mid-1900s.

 When Paul B. Henze visited the monastery in 2001, he described it as flourishing and self-sufficient, inhabited by 80 monks, 12 nuns, and “30-odd” priests.